dstrus/react-transcripts/34-testing.md

 For one thing, there's more than one type of testing.
 There's white-box testing, where you have access to the source code, and black-box testing, where you don't.
 And then there are different testing methodologies, like end-to-end testing, integration testing, regression testing, unit testing—they all serve specific purposes, and they can all be important in certain scenarios.
 Then you'll hear terms like functional testing and acceptance testing, and it doesn't help that not every developer or every organization uses all these terms exactly the same way.
 It can be a bit much!
 Well, I'm going to explain _all_ of it _right now_, in this 15-hour video!
 Just kidding.
 Fifteen hours wouldn't be enough!
 But we'll see if we can get a handle on _some_ of it.

 How about unit testing versus end-to-end testing?
-These are kind of opposite extremes, so it's relatively simple to explain the difference.
-In unit tests, you're testing the smallest possible thing you can possibly test—like a single function, all on its own.
+These are kind of opposite extremes, so we ought to be able to explain the difference.
+In unit tests, you're testing the smallest thing you can possibly test—like a single function, all on its own.
 You don't worry about how that function fits together with other objects—just how that function works in isolation.

 On the other extreme lie end-to-end tests.
 These test how everything works together, how processes work end-to-end.
 This generally even includes testing the UI.
 If you have dedicated QA folks, there's a pretty high probability that they'll be doing exclusively end-to-end tests.
 We can still write automated end-to-end tests, but you'll always need some manual testing.

 What about unit tests?
 Making sure that each function, each class, each component, works on its own?
 Who's responsible for those?
-That is pretty much always the responsibility of the developer who wrote the code, and the tests we'll be writing in the next few videos are unit tests.
+That is usually the responsibility of the developer who wrote the code, and the tests we'll be writing in the next few videos are unit tests.
 So let's talk about them a bit more.

 Sometimes, backend code is pretty heavily unit tested, while the front-end is mostly covered by end-to-end tests.
 But there's still value in unit testing front-end code, and we're going to learn how.